NeuraiProject/neurai-rpc/neurai_methods.md

 Arguments:
 1. "address"            (string, required) The raven address to send to.
-2. "amount"             (numeric or string, required) The amount in RVN to send. eg 0.1
+2. "amount"             (numeric or string, required) The amount in XNA to send. eg 0.1
 3. "comment"            (string, optional) A comment used to store what the transaction is for.
                              This is not part of the transaction, just kept in your wallet.
 4. "comment_to"         (string, optional) A comment to store the name of the person or organization